Working with patients teaches you deeper lessons, ones in which can be thought about and applied to our everyday lives. Here are a few:

 Use the time, even if it is just 15 minutes, to engage your body in something you love to do.

-As a New Yorker, my day is packed with “to dos” from sunrise to sunset.
-As much as I love to be physically active, exercise often becomes another thing to check off of my list.
-It’s my clients who remind me to stop thinking of exercise as a chore and instead realize it’s my time to release pent up energy from the day.
+Exercise often becomes another thing to check off of the list.
+Clients provide friendly reminders to stop thinking of exercise as a chore and instead realize it’s time to release stress that built up during the day.

-I make time to be fully present and get in touch with my body.
-Some days that means challenging myself with a class at the gym.
-Other days it’s finding time to a loop around the park when I’m running errands.
+Making time to be fully present and get in touch with yourself is important, and exercise can help with that.
+Some days, challenge yourself with a class at the gym.
+Other days find time to do a loop around the park when running errands.
+Get creative with the process.

 Use your time wisely for meal preparation.